staltz/nodejs-mobile-ipc2/README.md

-# nodejs-mobile-ipc
+# nodejs-mobile-ipc2

-_An abstraction of nodejs-mobile-cordova channels that allows to call functions on the other side and retrieve their results._
+_An abstraction for nodejs-mobile-cordova and nodejs-mobile-react-native channels that allows you to call functions on the other side and retrieve their results._

 ## Installation

-    npm i nodejs-mobile-ipc
+    npm i nodejs-mobile-ipc2

 ## Usage

-Create a new NodeCordovaIPC instance:
+Create a new NodejsMobileIPC instance:

-    const ipc = new NodeCordovaIPC(channel);
+    const ipc = new NodejsMobileIPC(channel);

-`channel` can be either `cordova.channel` (in nodejs app) or `nodejs.channel` (in cordova app).
+`channel` can be either `rnBridge.channel` (in the Node.js project) or `nodejs.channel` (in the React Native app).

 ### Provide and call functions

 To provide a function for the other side of the channel use the `register` method:

     ipc.register('myFunction', (param) => {
       return 'You send: ' + param;
     });

 Then, the other side of the channel can call that function and retrieve its return value by using the `call` method:

     const result = await ipc.call('myFunction', 'TEST'); // result is 'You send: TEST'

 NOTE: For each function name there can only be one handler function registered.